There’s new hope for the millions of Americans that have atrial fibrillation (AFib).

 AFib can lead to blood clots, heart failure, stroke, and chronic fatigue.

-About 2 percent of Americans under age 65 have AFib, while about 9 percent of those 65 and older have the condition.
+About 2 percent of Americans under age 65 have AFib, while about

 Dr. Michael Miller, a cardiologist at the University of Maryland Medical Center, told Healthline that traditional treatments for AFib include low-voltage shocks (electrical cardioversion) and medications to convert the abnormal heart rhythm or reduce an excessively fast heart rate.